 They may roll their eyes and act exasperated.
 But teens need their parents to tell them how much they love them.
 It may seem like a simple thing, but during this big transition in their life, teens need to hear their parents express their unconditional love.

-Use this time before they start high school to remind them: “I love you.
+Use this time before high school starts to remind them: “I love you.
 There is nothing you can ever do that would make me love you less.
 I may get frustrated and lose my temper.
 You may make a decision that really disappoints me or even hurts me.
 But I will always love you, no matter what.”
 Then repeat as often as necessary.